 The tenet is that objects can be encoded with signs integrated in to the design of an artefact that use language as a model producing culturally significant objects.
 Similar to (“Malabar” 1982, Ettore Sottsass, below left) and anthropological (“Carlton”, 1981 Ettore Sottsass, below right).

-Structural Linguistics was cutting edge thinking in the 80’s and 90’s and required study.
-It produces linguistically literate and culturally significant articles (sofa above) that are very easy to confuse with ‘Postmodernism in design’ but, are fundamentally different.
+However, they are fundamentally different.
 A few early Memphis pieces hinted towards this though were more embracing of a zeitgeist.
-Ettore Sottsass understood that design is cultural and demonstrated this by his use of materials, forms, construction for their symbolic value in his designs.
+Ettore Sottsass understood that design is cultural.
+He demonstrated this by his use of materials, forms and construction for their symbolic value in his designs.

 Postmodern design workshops

 In essence the projects I ran at the colleges and universities in the UK were postmodern design workshops.
 Projects were in two parts.
-Students researched the symbolic significance of colour, line and form in the first part.
-The second part saw the realisation of a design for a serviceable object.
+1/ Students researched the symbolic significance of colour, line and form.
+2/ The second part saw the realisation of a design for a serviceable object.

 Above is a seat that was the result at the end of one such workshop.
-The students name I forget annoyingly.
+The students name I not recall to give him credit.
 His solution is a stunning example of postmodern design – there were many.